-Good Status Conditional Status ne registrar has displayed satisfactory progress to date The registrar has not displayed satisfactory progress to nd is considered suitable to continue their date however candidature may be continued provided indidature. recommended remedial action is undertaken.
-As a result of your review of progress with the registrar, please identify, and detail briefly, the areas where the registrar will require more focused work in the next t 6 months to a chieve the required specialist standard.
+Good Status Conditional Status The registrar has displayed satisfactory progress to date The registrar has not displayed satisfactory progress to and is considered suitable to continue their date however candidature may be continued provided candidature. recommended remedial action is undertaken.
+As a result of your review of progress with the registra ar, please ident ify, and detail briefly, the areas where the registrar will requ ire more focused work in the next t 6 months to a chieve the required specialist standard. focused work in the next t 6 months to a chieve the required specialist standard.

-Element 2.
-Participation in professional education Good Status Conditional Status The registrar has displayed satisfactory progress to date and is considered suitable to continue their candidature.
-The registrar has not displayed satisfactory progress to date however candidature may be continued provided recommended remedial action is undertaken.
-As a result of your review of progress with the registrar, please identify, and detail briefly, the areas where the registrar will require more focused work in the next 6 months to achieve the required specialist standard.
+e registrar has not displayed satisfactory progress to te however candidature may be continued provided te however candidature may be continued provided commended remedial action is undertaken. and detail briefly, the areas where the registrar will require more ve the required specialist standard. •